mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/workplace-program.md

 * All gifts will be sent to the address on file on their BambooHR profile.
 * Before submitting a request, please confirm with the team member that their shipping address and phone number is currently up to date on their BambooHR profile, and ask them to update it if it is not current.
 * Note that if someone is hospitalized, we send the sympathy gift to the hospital if we know the location.
+* Any Mattermost team member can request on the Celebration and Sympathy Gifts Request form.
+* Popular vendors we use are Harry and Davids, Amazon and international gift basket websites.